ammarhussain50/ammarhussain50/README.md

 # 💫 About Me
-👋 **Hi, I'm Muhammad Shahzeel!**
+👋 **Hi, I'm Syed Ammar!**
-I'm a **Full-Stack Developer** passionate about building modern, scalable web applications using the **MERN stack** and modern UI frameworks to create fast, responsive user experiences.
+I'm a **MERN-Stack Developer** passionate about building modern, scalable web applications using the **MERN stack** and modern UI frameworks to create fast, responsive user experiences.

 📚 **Next target to Learn:** Next.js | TypeScript
 💡 Open to collaborations and contributing to open-source!